Pittwater High School: History and name

 Pittwater High School was established in 1963.
 It is named after Pittwater, the body of water extending south from Broken Bay parallel to the coast.
 The waterway was surveyed by crew members of HMS Sirius in 1788, and named "Pitt Water" after British Prime Minister William Pitt the Younger.

-Due to its location the school has a rich sporting history, producing many Olympians, especially in both swimming and sailing, and for many years had its own yacht, "Kalori", which was built and sailed by students and staff.
+Due to its location the school has a rich sporting history, producing many Olympians, especially in both swimming and sailing, and had its own yacht, "Kalori", which was built and sailed by students and staff, it was operational between 1970-1980.

 The school also has a strong musical tradition, with internationally renowned jazz musician James Morrison and his brother John Morrison both students at the school in the 1970s, along with the children of Australian rock singer Johnny O'Keefe and Keith Potger of the Seekers.
 The school has been involved in the Rock Eisteddfod Challenge since its inception in the early 1980s, winning the 1987 Sydney challenge, despite a disastrous school fire the night before the final.

 In August 1986, the school's Binishell Dome collapsed after a PDHPE lesson due to errors in the curing process.
 This caused a decline in popularity of Binishells across NSW public schools.

 PHS joined the Peninsula Community of Schools in 2008.
 The uniform is also used on the Seven Network TV show Home and Away.
 PHS is the sister school of New Trier High School in Chicago, America.